-The NVP presenting countries are anticipated to benefit from the interactions at the presentation made at ECOSOC and to make follow-up interventions at the national level through updating and improving national policies.
+The NVP presenting countries are anticipated to benefit from the interactions during the presentation made at ECOSOC and to make follow-up interventions at the national level through updating and improving national policies.
 The presentation and discussion are intended to yield policy guidance and recommendations for accelerating development.
 Presenting countries, with the support of international partners and the UN system, are expected to address suggested measures through changes in national policies and development strategies.
-The discussions and treatment of the AMR theme through the NVPs, the report of the Secretary-General, the High-level Segment, the general debate and Ministerial Declaration, also provides additional specific policy input to NVP countries and the wider UN membership.
+Additionally, the Ministerial Declaration adopted by the HLPF and ECOSOC HLS provides specific policy input to guide all NVP countries and the wider UN membership.